jazzband/django-recurrence/README.md

 You'll notice that I'm storing my own start and end time.
 The recurrence field only deals with _recurrences_ not with specific time information.
 I have an event that starts at 2pm.
 Its recurrences would be "every Friday".
-`RecurrenceModelField` provides a Django model field which is a one-to-one relation to recurrence information stored using the recurrence apps model.
-For this to work, you'll of course need to put the `recurrence` application into your `INSTALLED_APPS`
+For this to work, you'll need to put the `recurrence` application into your `INSTALLED_APPS`

 ## Running the tests